HOFFEND00N/Excel-Timesheet-Generator/README.md

 - run `npm install`

 ## Workflow
-Application can create multiple reports, if several teams specified inside teams array in config.
+Application can create single report.
+If several teams specified inside teams array in config there will be grouped by team employees in table separated by empty line and common pivot table for all employees in config.

 - setup config file with needed info
 - `npm run start`